Was High School Grad Being Chased Before Grisly Train Death?

 In early 2015, roughly six months before her death, Tiffany came out as gay.

-She began dating a young woman in Philadelphia named Rachel, and after an amicable breakup, struck up a new relationship with a girl she met online.
+She began dating a young woman in Philadelphia, and after an amicable breakup, struck up a new relationship with a girl she met online.
 At first, Dianne told Tiffany that she was just going through a phase.
 However, she said she and Steve were accepting of Tiffany’s sexuality.
-(Rachel was unable to be reached for this story.)

 Others, however, may not have been as open minded, according to D’Amato.